Gardens, (Green) Squares, and Parks in Paris

 Address: 32 Av. du Président Kennedy

-The trees such as horse chestnut and Siberian elm cover some of the gorgeous private mansions and offer a spectacular view of Foche Avenue.
+Trees such as horse chestnut and Siberian elm line some of the gorgeous private mansions and offer a spectacular view of Foche Avenue.
 These gardens are unfenced and can be accessed all through the day.

 Address: Avenue Foche, near Rue Duret